 e.
 Meal and Rest Periods: For every four consecutive hours worked, employees receive a paid fifteen-minute rest period, which will be allowed no later than the end of the third hour of the shift.
 Employees who work for five or more consecutive hours, will receive a half-hour unpaid meal period.
 Employees must work at least two (2) hours into the shift before the meal period can be used and cannot start more than five (5) hours after the beginning of the shift.

 f.
 Holidays: Temporary and student employees can only be compensated for actual hours worked.
 They may work on holidays at their usual rate of pay.
 No additional compensation shall be paid to temporary employees who work on holidays.
 A Work Study student may not be compensated for working a holiday from work study funds and must be paid fully by department funds.
-Hours worked on a holiday count toward a student’s 516 hour limit, unless those hours occur during an academic break.
+Hours worked on a holiday count toward a student employee’s 516-hour limit, unless those hours occur during an academic break.
 For student employees, holidays are the same as those recognized in EWU Policy 403-01 and RCW 1.16.050.

 Timesheets shall be completed by the second working day following the end of the pay period.
 Timesheets shall accurately reflect any sick leave taken.
 Submission of a time-sheet certifies that the hours reported worked during a pay period are accurate and complete.
 Supervisors are required to approve or deny timesheets in a timely manner.
 Student employees, regardless of supervisory status, are not authorized to approve or deny time sheets.
 Supervisors who knowingly approve of a timesheet that delays or inaccurately reports hours worked is a violation of University policy.

 Departments requesting temporary employees will provide a job description for the position.
-A copy of the job description will be forwarded to the Student Employment Office (for students) or to Human Resource Services (for non-student employees).
+A copy of the job description will be forwarded to Human Resources or the Graduate Studies Office (for graduate service appointments).
 Copies will also be kept by the department and provided to the employee.

 Hourly Paid Positions: Most temporary positions are paid on an hourly basis.
-Current job classifications and pay levels are available through the Student Employment Office (for students) and Human Resources Office (for non-student employees).
+Current job classifications and pay levels are available through Human Resources and the Graduate Studies Office (graduate service appointments).
 Temporary employees may not be paid a rate of pay higher than the entry level pay of a classified person in a comparable position without approval of the Human Resource Services Manager.

 Special Rate Positions: An agreed-upon sum is paid in return for services rendered when the assignments or project is completed.
 This may include a one-time assignment or a series of related assignments or projects.
 The agreed-upon sum must meet or exceed the minimum wage.